jimhigson/oboe.js/writing/main/6_Conclusion.md

   Firefox 24.0.0                       547ms                    1.47
   IE 8.0.0 (Windows XP)              3,048ms                    0.26

-We can see that Firefox is much slower than other modern browsers despite its SpiderMonkey Javascript engine being otherwise quite fast.
-This is probably explicable in part by SpiderMonkey's just-in-time compiler being poor at optimising functional Javascript [@functionalSpiderMonkey].
-Because the JSON nodes are not of a common type the related callsites are not monomorphic which Firefox also optimises poorly [@functionalSpiderMonkey].
-When the test was repeated using a simpler JSONPath expression Firefox showed by far the largest improvement indicating that on this platform the functional pattern matching is the bottleneck.
+We can see that Firefox is slower than other modern browsers despite being normally quite fast.
+This is probably explicable because its SpiderMonkey just-in-time Javascript compiler is poor at optimising functional Javascript [@functionalSpiderMonkey].
+The JSON nodes are not of a common type so many of the library's internal callsites are not monomorphic which Firefox also optimises poorly [@functionalSpiderMonkey].
+When the test was later repeated with a simpler pattern Firefox showed by far the largest improvement, indicating that the functional JSONPath matching accounts for Firefox's lower than expected performance.

-During the project a new version of Chrome more than doubled the node throughput dur to including later version of the v8 Javascript engine.
-Node also uses v8 and should be updated to this version soon.
+During the project a new version of Chrome was released that performed more than twice as quickly as the last one due to an updated version of the v8 Javascript engine.
+Node also uses v8 and should catch up very soon.
+This reflects Javascript engine writers targeting functional performance now that functional Javascript is becoming a more popular style.

-Of these results I find only the very low performance on old versions of Internet Explorer concerning, almost certainly degrading user experience more than it is improved.
-It might be reasonable to conclude that for complex use cases Oboe is currently not unsuited to legacy platforms.
-Since this platform cannot progressively interpret an XHR response, if performance on legacy platforms becomes a serious concern one option might be to create a non-progressive library with the same API which could be selectively delivered to those platforms in place of the main version.
+Of these results I find only the very low performance on old versions of Internet Explorer concerning.
+Since this platform cannot progressively interpret an XHR response, an improvement over traditional XHR was not possible but I would have liked to have maintained a rough pairity.
+Adding 3 seconds to a REST call will almost certainly impair the user experience.
+It might be reasonable to conclude that for complex use cases Oboe is currently unsuited to legacy platforms.
+If we strongly desired to improve performance on older platforms one solution might be to create a simpler, non-progressive implementation of the Oboe API for selective delivery to older platforms.
+However, it is possible that time spent writing a new version for legacy platforms would be better spend waiting for them to die.

 Nonetheless, in its current form Oboe may slow down the total time when working over the very fastest connections.